Maintaining Smart Contracts on Ethereum: Issues, Techniques, and Future Challenges: RQ1: What are the maintenance issues of smart contracts?

 For answer (3), adding a \textit{Selfdestruct} function can reduce the financial loss when emergencies happen.
-Using the DAO attack as an example, the DAO organization could have used this function to destruct the contract and transfer all the Ethers when the attack was detected.
+Using the DAO attack as an example, if the DAO contract had this function, the DAO organization could use it to destruct the contract and transfer all the Ethers when the attack was detected.
 After fixing the bugs, they can deploy a new contract, and transfer the Ethers to the new contract.
 However, this method is still harmful to both contract owners and users in some situations.
-Our previous work~\cite{Chen-selfdestruct} investigated the reasons why developers do not add Selfdestruct functions in their contracts.
+Our previous work~\citep{Chen-selfdestruct} investigated the reasons why developers do not add Selfdestruct functions in their contracts.
 Developer feedback showed the following reasons. \textit{First}, adding a Selfdestruct function also opens an attack vector to the attackers.
 Thus, developers need to pay more effort to test smart contract security and permissions.
 The testing can add additional complexity to the development, which can increase the development cost. \textit{Second}, adding a Selfdestruct function can also lead to a trust concern for the smart contract users.
 This is because many users trust Ethereum because of the immutability of smart contracts.
 All the execution of the contract depends on its code; even the owner cannot transfer Ethers on the contract balance.
 This feature is important in financial applications as it ensure the asset safety of contract users.
 However, the \textit{Selfdestruct} function breaks the immutability of the contracts.
 It gives power to the contract owners to transfer all the Ethers of the contracts.
-Thus, this method can lead to the reduction of the number of users of the smart contract using it. \textit{Finally}, the \textit{Selfdestruct} function can also lead to a financial loss in some situations, as the Ethers that were sent to the destructed contract address will be locked forever.
+Thus, this method can lead to the reduction of the number of users of the smart contract using it. \textit{Finally}, the \textit{Selfdestruct} function can also lead to a financial loss in some situations, as the Ethers that were sent to the contract after destroying it will be lost.
 Thus, this method is still not a perfect method to maintain smart contracts.

 For answer (4), still raises the same trust concern similar to answer (3), as the smart contract immutability features are also be broken.
 According to our survey (Q5-6 in Table~\ref{tab:survey}), we found that only 29.70\% of the respondents have developed upgradeable smart contracts.
 There are three reasons why developers do not develop upgradeable contracts.
 41.74\% of the respondents claim that they do not know how to develop upgradeable smart contracts.
 Thus, to develop upgradeable smart contracts, they need to pay a learning cost.
 32.17\% and 33.04\% of the respondents said developing upgradeable contracts can increase the development cost and security risks.
 Thus, this method still incurs a high cost for maintenance.